jhou12/csv-generator/README.md

 1. `git clone`
 1. install dependencies with `npm install`
+1. start server with `npm run start`
 1. verify app up and running at `localhost:3000`
-1. for development, start nodemon with `npm run start`